Part 4: My Personal Hysterectomy Story

-I started going over to my cottage during the day to spend a little time to get used to being alone.
+After a few days I would go to my cottage during the day to spend a little time to get used to being alone.
 I was eventually going to have to do things for myself and I felt I was getting stronger each day.
 It was a small exercise in independence.

 By the end of week one post op, I had spent some time watercoloring, and even helped mom cook dinner one night.
 Progress!
 However, I was also starting to have issues with sleeping and my hot flashes were becoming noticeably more intense.

 A few more days (about 10 days post op), I took my first outing with a friend to lunch.
 I also decided to try to stay at the cottage for the first time.